Information Design for Congested Social Services: Optimal Need-Based Persuasion: Introduction

 With these structural results, we compare the optimal signaling mechanism against the benchmarks of full information sharing and no information sharing.
 Our analysis reveals several intriguing insights into effectiveness of information design.
-First, there exists a signaling mechanism that Pareto-dominates full-information sharing unless the latter remains Pareto-dominant even if the service provider is allowed to disregard user incentives (Proposition~\ref{prop:info-design-power} and Theorem~\ref{thm:full-info-comparison}).
+First, there exists a signaling mechanism that Pareto-dominates full-information sharing unless the latter remains Pareto-efficient even if the service provider is allowed to disregard user incentives (Proposition~\ref{prop:info-design-power} and Theorem~\ref{thm:full-info-comparison}).
 However, if the population is mostly comprised of low-need users the welfare gain due to information design is fairly limited (Proposition~\ref{prop:homogen}).
 This dichotomy stems from the intuition that in the absence of high-need users, a low-need user cannot be persuaded to leave if the queue length falls below the threshold up to which she would have joined under full information.
 On the other hand, when high-need users are present it is possible to persuade more low-need users to leave.
 Second, there exists a signaling mechanism that Pareto-dominates no information sharing only if the arrival rate of high-need users does not exceed a threshold.
-However, if high-need users constitutes the overwhelming majority, then interestingly, no information is Pareto dominant even when the provider is allowed to disregard user incentives (Proposition~\ref{prop:info-design-power} and Theorem~\ref{thm:no-info-comparison}).
+However, if high-need users constitutes the overwhelming majority, then interestingly, no information is Pareto efficient even when the provider is allowed to disregard user incentives (Proposition~\ref{prop:info-design-power} and Theorem~\ref{thm:no-info-comparison}).
 The main intuition behind this result is that with abundance of demand from high-need users, the system is so congested that a low-need user does not need much persuasion to choose her outside option over the social service.
 Conversely, if the system is not overcrowded by high-need users, information design proves effective over sharing no information.
-Putting these insights together, {\em we conclude that signaling is particularly effective if the user population shows sufficient heterogeneity.}\footnote{We note that {even in absence of sufficient heterogeneity}, the service provider may engage in information design for redistributive purposes, i.e., to improve the welfare of one type at the expense of the other.}
+Putting these insights together, {\em we conclude that signaling is particularly effective if the user population shows sufficient heterogeneity in need.}